vhscom/after-dark/README.md

 {{< /hackcss-buttongroup >}}
 ```

-This creates a styled button group from your content with three buttons and places them inside a form using the default `form` action.
+This creates a styled button group with three adjoining buttons.

 To use the `buttongroup` in layout use the partial form: